 We cannot process or disburse the following institutional or federal financial aid funds: USC Scholarships, University Grants, Federal Supplemental Educational Opportunity Grants, Federal Work-Study or Federal Perkins Loans.

-Students must be admitted to a degree-granting or certificate program, either at USC or at another eligible institution.
+Students must be admitted to a degree-granting or certificate program at USC.

 Financial Aid Consortium agreements are not available for students in the Postbaccalaureate Premedical Program or to students receiving financial aid under Prepatory Course Work.